ambielecki/dwa15-fall2018/servers-and-git/local-domain.md

 ## Step 3.
 Create a new host

-Next, open your computer's `hosts` file.
-This file can be used to route domains to an IP address of your choice.
+Next, we need to edit your computer's `hosts` file which can be used to route domains to an IP address of your choice.

 * Mac: `/private/etc/hosts`
 * Windows: `c:/Windows/System32/drivers/etc/hosts`

 (Note, there's no extension on this file, it's simply called `hosts`)

 The hosts file is protected, so you'll need to open it with administrator privileges.
+This can be done with nano via the admin command `sudo` on Mac, or `elevate` on Windows.

 Mac:
 ```bash